MediaComem/comem-masrad-dfa/subjects/angular/README.md

   // ...
 }
 ```
-> Remember that a property defined with a `?` can be `undefined`.
+> Remember that a property defined with a `?` is `undefined` in addition to its defined type.

-And update the component's template in `src/app/components/joke/joke.component.html` to display the joke's text (if there is a joke to display):
+And update the component's template in `src/app/jokes/joke/joke.component.html` to display the joke's text (if there is a joke to display):

 ```html
 <div *ngIf="joke">{{ joke.text }}</div>